KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 ## Implementations I Considered

 The first thing I did was spend some time looking at different TIL implementations hosted on GitHub.

 My intention was not to adopt another person's solution outright, but to get a general idea of what approaches people had taken, and perhaps, why.
 Ultimately, I wanted to take code apart and go through my own process of discovery and learning, so that I would fully understand how what I was using worked.
 I also wanted to create an implementation unique to my own needs, including features incorporated specifically for 100 Days of Code.

+The upside of looking at different TIL implementations and trying them out right away was that it got me experimenting.
+The downside was that I overlooked an important performance issue.
+See the "What I Learned About Performance" section for more information about that.

 I considered four major approaches implemented in Python: